 6. Embed Messenger buttons, provided by Facebook, into your website to enable anyone who clicks them to start a Messenger conversation with your company (like the one you see below this post).

 7. Use customer matching by reaching people in Messenger via their phone number.
 Conversations started in this manner will be received as message requests by fans and the dialogue can only continue with the person’s consent.

-That bots will be big in 2017 and beyond is fact not supposition.
+That bots will be big in 2020 and beyond is fact not supposition.
 More and more brands are queueing up to use bots in new and creative ways.
 There has never been a better time to put your brand on the map with the help of chatbots.
+Be sure to view our checklist before launching your chatbot!
 Want to get a better understanding of how bots can help your business?
 Or do you have a creative idea ready to take Messenger by storm?
 Then contact Spectrm.